codacy/docs/docs/repositories-configure/managing-branches.md

 1. To change the default branch on Codacy, click the corresponding **Make default** link that appears when you hover the column **Default**.

-    Codacy preselects the default branch when loading dashboards.
+    Codacy displays information for the default branch on dashboards.
 Consider matching the default branch on Codacy to the default branch on your Git provider.

     !!! note
         You can only set as default branch an already enabled branch.